All Episodes

 Of course.

-Now, why why would the media the the question that that I ask myself, and I'm folks don't laugh here.
+Now, why would the media the question that I ask myself, and folks don't laugh here.

 Why would the media want to try to waste time telling people whether what I'm saying is right or wrong?

-In other words, why why does the media treat me like a political opponent?
+In other words, why does the media treat me like a political opponent?

 Why does the media treat me as though I'm a candidate running for office that must be discredited?